khoj-ai/khoj/Readme.md

 ### Analysis

-- The top result does not have any words used in the query
+- The results do not have any words used in the query
   - *Based on the top result it seems the re-ranking model understands that Emacs is an editor?*
 - The results incrementally update as the query is entered
 - The results are re-ranked, for better accuracy, once user hits enter